umbfyi/umbfyi/data/README.md

 The `profiles.json` files is what defines the user profile details for content creators featured in UMB.FYI.
 A profile provides content creators with a dedicated URL that displays an ever updating timeline of all their featured content.

 To add your profile submit a PR with an update to `profiles.json` adding a profile entry to the root array.
+Profiles should be added in alphabetical order by alias so please insert your profile in the appropriate location.

 The properties of the profile object are as follows:

 | Property | Description |
 | -- | -- |